The Rig Manager

 – and you use those names when you are creating MIDI In blocks and widgets.

-If you later need to use a different keyboard or control surface, you can simply redefine the association in the Rig Manager and then all your rackspaces will work with the new hardware.
+If you later need to use a different keyboard or control surface (or you need to deal with rented or back-line gear), you can simply redefine the association in the Rig Manager and then all your rackspaces will work with the new hardware.
 This is particularly useful if you are touring and/or using Gig Performer in different locations and you have to use different MIDI controllers.

 The Rig Manager adds three significant features to Gig Performer: